rust-lang/rfcs/text/0255-object-safety.md

 "type error: SomeTrait does not implement SomeTrait" - no indication that the non-object-safe method were to blame, only a failure in trait matching.

-Another advantage of this proposal is that it implies that all method-calls can always be rewritten into an equivalent [UFCS] call.
-This simplifies the "core language" and makes method dispatch notation -- which involves some non-trivial inference -- into a kind of "sugar" for the more explicit UFCS notation.
+Another advantage of this proposal is that it implies that all method-calls can always be rewritten into an equivalent fully-qualified function call (see [RFC 132]).
+This simplifies the "core language" and makes method dispatch notation -- which involves some non-trivial inference -- into a kind of "sugar" for the more explicit fully-qualified notation.

 # Detailed design